ADVERTISEMENT

 Hamish Bennett, Rhys Darby and Paul Middleditch.

-Furiosa: A Mad Max Saga director George Miller has shared the Australian Directors’ Guild (ADG) Award for Best Direction of a Feature Film (Budget $1.5 M or over) with Uproar pair Paul Middleditch and Hamish Bennett at tonight’s ceremony in Melbourne.
+Furiosa: A Mad Max Saga director George Miller has shared the Australian Directors’ Guild (ADG) Award for Best Direction of a Feature Film (Budget $1.5 M or over) with Uproar pair Paul Middleditch and Hamish Bennett at Friday’s ceremony in Melbourne.

 Miller’s fifth installment in the Mad Max franchise centres on the younger version of the character made famous by Charlize Theron in 2015’s Mad Max: Fury Road as she is snatched from the Green Place of Many Mothers and falls into the hands of a great Biker Horde led by the Warlord Dementus, played by Chris Hemsworth.
 Furiosa goes on to escape captivity and plot a path toward returning home and exacting revenge